 Ready to tour the best wine bars in New York City?
-From casual East Village establishments to Cobble Hill gems, these are hands-down the best spots to grab a glass of red.
+From casual East Village establishments to Cobble Hill gems, these are hands-down the best spots to grab a glass.

 Lois could easily deter a few visitors.
-For one, it's located on Avenue C (also called Loisaida Avenue)—which only a couple of decades ago (we hear from our wiser Manhattanite counterparts), was considered a no-fly zone.
+For one, it's located on Avenue C (also called Loisaida Avenue)—which only a couple of decades ago was considered a no-fly zone.
 Secondly, they serve wine on tap—and in stemless glasses (shock, horror)!
 But mark our words, Lois is actually one of the quaintest and most pleasant wine bars to sit at in all of New York City.
-Started a few years ago on the premise that when it comes to wine and food, accessibility and quality are not mutually exclusive, Lois serves great wines and delicious food in a fun and casual atmosphere.
+The bar was started on the premise that when it comes to wine and food, accessibility and quality are not mutually exclusive.
+Lois serves great wines and delicious food in a fun and casual atmosphere.

 If you're going to make the trek to Brooklyn for wine, there's one obvious destination: Cobble Hill's June natural wine bar and restaurant.
 Boasting a dramatic vaulted ceiling, a long marble bar, and art deco charm, June serves the best natural wines in a convivial and lively atmosphere.
 Unpretentious and never too busy, this wine bar is the perfect place to retreat to when you'd rather avoid the Manhattan crowds or when you've spent the day walking around the charming brownstone-lined streets of Cobble Hill.

 Blink twice and you might miss Blue Ribbon Downing Street Bar.
 Tucked away on an unassuming West Village street, this tiny Zagat-rated 15-seat establishment is cozy and intimate.
-Inside, the wood-paneled walls and dimmed lighting will set the stage for a memorable evening filled with laughter (and, of course, wine).
+Inside, the wood-paneled walls and dimmed lighting will set the stage for a memorable evening filled with laughter.
 While it isn't a wine bar specifically, it does have an impressive list with wines by the bottles from Piemonte, Burgundy, Madeira, and more.
 In case you were wondering, it's a great date spot!

-If you can handle the sensory overload that comes from the smoke of bacon being fried, carrots being curried, and octopus being seared right behind the narrow 19-seat counter, you'll love Ruffian.
+If you can handle the sensory overload that comes from fried bacon, curried carrots, and seared octopus right behind the narrow 19-seat counter, you'll love Ruffian.
 The tiny East Village bar serves up over 250 funky wines and ambitious dishes paired with loud hip-hop.
-It's certainly an unpretentious spot—where local chefs, hospitality professionals, and residents all gather for a seriously great glass of wine.
+It's an unpretentious spot where local chefs, hospitality professionals, and residents all gather for a seriously great glass of wine.
 The wine list cleverly divides rosés as "Beach Sipping" or "Stoop Sipping," the champagne as "Central Park" or "Tompkins Park," and the reds as "Rootsy" or "Kool-Aid."
 If you're up for an adventure, this is your place.